skupperproject/refdog/input/commands/token-issue.md

 <section>

-Create a grant and then use it to issue a token that can be redeemed at a remote site for a link to the local site.
+Issue a token that can be redeemed at a remote site for a link to the current site.

+This command first creates a grant in order to issue the token.

 </section>